remixlab/shaderbase/README.md

 ## Installation

 1. Download ans install Processing from [here](http://www.processing.org/download)
-2. Download the latest version of ShaderTool from [here](https://github.com/remixlab/shader_tool/releases/download/v-1.0.0-alpha.1/shadertool-1.0.0-alpha1.zip)
+2. Download the latest version of ShaderBase from [here](https://github.com/remixlab/shaderbase/releases/download/v-1.0.0-alpha.1/shadertool-1.0.0-alpha1.zip)
 3. Extract the zip file to the Processing default tool folder location (the location of the sketchbook folder is shown in the Processing's Preferences dialog).
 If not already present, create a folder named "tools" inside your Sketchbook folder.
 4. Restart Processing.